-- •To experience relational safety + attunement in therapeutic relationship = secure base - → secure inner working models. - •Attachment security in therapeutic relationship + emotion regulation skills: - Learn to regulate distress - Identify and change how they use avoidance to cope with actual or anticipated distress or danger. - •Conducting therapy in environment of safety and security $\rightarrow$ minimize threat of retraumatization.
+- $^{}\mbox{To}$ experience relational safety + attunement in the rapeutic relationship = secure base - → secure inner working models. - Attachment security in therapeutic relationship + emotion regulation skills: - Identify and change how they use avoidance to cope with actual or anticipated distress or danger. - Conducting therapy in environment of safety and security \rightarrow minimize threat of retraumatization.